guptga/Zara-Fashion-Trends/README.md

 We then made a relevance bar chart
 ![image](https://user-images.githubusercontent.com/116039323/232682917-b27dffef-54e3-4651-aad1-9bf97aaf3ddf.png)

-Here are our predoctibility accuracy rates
+Here are our predictability accuracy rates
 ![Screenshot (11)](https://user-images.githubusercontent.com/116039323/232683161-fa908d4a-c2f5-49f0-85d8-6f65b5d451e7.png)
 There is absolutely room to improve but we are happy with these results